ceciliabinck/Binck-Explores-Project/README.md

 I had to put in my code that the Id's where empty before append the data in there.

 ### Bug 7
-while working on my modal function, the  modal didn't show any more only the backdrop.
+While working on my modal function, the  modal didn't show any more only the backdrop.

 Solution:
 I had to rename the Id of the model and close a tag and it showed again.